antoinealb/master-thesis/work_log.md

 2. add a replicated policy for r2p2 in which requests are appended to the log and sent to the application on commit This might be challenging from a memory management point of view.
 3. Non leaders should forward requests to the leader.
+    (After discussion with Marios this will not be done and the router is assumed to know who the raft leader is).

+# Week 10 (November 26th - December 2nd)

+- Implemented raft::Message serialization.
+- Implemented the r2p2 replicated policy.
+- Fixed some memory management issues when writing a raft client.

+Which means... we can now send replicated requests !
+I wrote a simple demo client, and the requests arrives at everybody in the cluster.
+If a node dies and joins again, requests are replayed at its application.

+Now I feel like the big two things to do are:

+1. Port it to DPDK, which will create the big question of how do you manage timers?
+    It might also require rewriting some basic code such as r2p2_init.
+2. Fix bugs
+3. Evaluate the solution through a latency perspective.

+Realized that there are some DPDK timers, just need to find a solution about them now.

+TODO: Also realized that my new CMake build system is not perfect because sometimes it compiles stuff with -DLINUX when it should not.
+    It could easily be fixed by implementing in in buf_list_send instead.
+    To be tested maybe?
+    *Note*: This was fixed later by never compiling linux and dpdk stuff in the same cmake build.

+# Week 11 (December 3rd - December 9th)

+Realized that the DPDK network stack makes the hypothesis that the IP addr is in network format and our implementation assumes it is in host format... will need some rework !

+Implemented a circular buffer for Raft log instead of an ever growing log.
+It is quite nicely implemented using "smart pointer" semantics around server pairs.
+They are moved into the circular buffer and get automatically released when leaving the buffer.
+Due to this I was able to run extremely long tests (1M messages) without leaking memory.

+I also started working on measuring the latency of the setup.
+For that I wrote a very simple client and starting optimizing the implementation for latency.
+Things I changed so far:

+- Send append entries requests immediately on replicate instead of waiting for periodic heartbeat.
+    Saves one timer on average, so about 10 ms, but it was an obvious change.
+- Removed debug output and build in release mode, went from 0.9 ms (localhost, libuv) to 0.27 ms.

+Interesting fact: I am currently at 295 us on replicated route (all localhost, libuv) vs 89 us on non replicated route.
+I think we can do better than that.

+Notes on Kernel Paxos benchmark:

+- 64 bytes per message & 1 kB per message tests
+- 1 leader, 4 servers in protocol total, varying number of clients

+key performance data:

+max throughput on small messages: 8k agreements / second on a single client.
+    Reaching 100k agreements / second with one node.